Checklist for Citations and References

 AI (GPTs, more properly) might be a better help for completing and formatting references than for doing anything else at this point.
 Simply tell the GPT to “format these references to XX style.”
 If you’re using a house style, just tell the GPT the order and formatting in minute detail, such as “put all names in all caps, then the year in brackets, then the title with only an initial capital letter…” etc.

-The original and the output can be pasted into a separate files to use the Compare Docs function to mark up the changes.
+The original and the output can be pasted into separate files to use the Compare Docs function to mark up the changes.
 (Turn off Track Changes in both files to paste the new “compared” list in place.)
 You may find that the GPT changes titles or names, do a quick check to verify they’re right; often they are.

 “Because many writers use reference management software,” ECE3 says, “there is rarely a need to go back to the source of each reference to verify the citation elements.
 However, if elements are missing or confusing, it is advisable to check the reference against the original (if available in print or online) or against a standard indexing database.”